Telemarketing: United States

 Companies that use telemarketing as a sales tool are governed by the United States Federal regulations outlined in the TSR (amended on January 29, 2003 originally issued in 1995) and the TCPA.
 In addition to these Federal regulations, telemarketers calling nationally must also adhere to separate state regulations.
 Most states have adapted "do not call" files of their own, of which only some states share with the U.S. Federal Do Not Call registry.
 Each U.S. state also has its own regulations concerning: permission to record, permission to continue, no rebuttaling statutes, Sunday and Holiday calls; as well as the fines and punishments exacted for violations.

 September 1, 2009, FTC regulations banning most robocalls went into effect.

 Since many telemarketing calls now originate offshore, beyond the reach of US legal or regulatory agencies, the National Do Not Call Registry is usually ignored, as well as FTC regulations, and every possible number is called in an area code block.
 Some automated services are sophisticated enough to analyze the audio from the answering party, and if it determines that a human did not respond, will call repeatedly until one does or a limit is reached.
 This may be coupled with a fake Caller ID display ("spoofing") to mislead the call recipient into answering, or even thinking it is a local number calling.
 These are not actions of legitimate businesses.

 Telemarketing techniques are increasingly used in political campaigns.
-Because of free-speech issues, the laws governing political phone calls are much less stringent than those applying to commercial messages.
+Because of free-speech issues, the laws governing political phone calls are much lesser stringent than those applying to commercial messages.
 Even so, a number of states have barred or restricted political robocalls.